dennyzhang/architect.dennyzhang.com/design-feature/design-migrate-cluster/README.md

-# Design: How To Migrate Cluster Across Regions     :BLOG:Design:
+# Design: How To Migrate Cluster Across Regions     :Feature:

 ---